 A short but steep ascent to the south-east takes you to the 978m top of Dubhchraig, before you retrace your steps to head west, with great views of Loch Oss, to reach Ben Oss at 1,029m.
 Ben Oss (and Ben Lui) stand at the head of Glen Fyne, a continuation of the long sea loch, Loch Fyne.
 The route back to the start is very similar to the way out.

-You can find information about the trail up the two Munros here.
+Find information about the trail up the two Munros.